yuanliu147/vite/docs/guide/api-javascript.md

 The `InlineConfig` interface extends `UserConfig` with additional properties:

-- `configFile`: specify config file to use.
+- `configFile`: Specify config file to use.
 If not set, Vite will try to automatically resolve one from project root.
 Set to `false` to disable auto resolving.
+- `configFileNativeImport`: Whether to use native `import()` to import the config file.
+This is useful if the default behaviour of writing a temporary file to the filesystem is undesirable.
+However, you'll lose other features such as:
+  - TypeScript support if the runtime does not support it.
+  - Automatic server restarts if the files imported by the config (recursively) are updated.
+  - Cache busting of files imported by the config (recursively).
+A full manual restart is required.
 - `envFile`: Set to `false` to disable `.env` files.

 ## `ResolvedConfig`